 Blue & Gold Event

-If you are interested in assisting with the banquet, please contact the Pack Committee Chairman, David Gash.
+If you are interested in assisting with the banquet, please contact the Pack Committee Chairman, Brad Bettinger.

-For the 2nd year Webelos, the final night of being a Cub Scout is at our Blue and Gold Banquet.
-In addition to a memorable “bridging” ceremony to Boy Scouts for those boys who are continuing the scouting adventure, we also present graduation “career arrows” to the boys for them to remember their time in Pack 113.
+For the 2nd year WEBELOS, the final night of being a Cub Scout is at our Blue and Gold Banquet.
+In addition to a memorable “bridging” ceremony to Boy Scouts for those scouts who are continuing the scouting adventure, we also present graduation “career arrows” to the scouts for them to remember their time in Pack 113.
 The whole family and grandparents are encouraged to attend.
 Scouts MUST wear their full uniform.

 Raingutter Regatta Event